About Us

 During a particularly tumultuous time for LGBTQ+ youth following the passage of a series of anti-LGBTQ+ bills in the Kansas legislature, Ari sought to bridge the gaps in LGBTQ+-sensitive service delivery and training among child welfare agencies, which only continue to grow due to political pressure.

-Today, the pamphlet service has transformed into a 501(c)(3) nonprofit organization (est. August 2025) serving 95 counties in Kansas and the KC-metro area.
-While our signature resource continues to be "Open & Affirming Foster Homes" pamphlet, we have expanded our mandate to include (1) presentations to agency staff, (2) online advocacy that breaks down crucial research and current events, (3) policy tracking and analysis, (4) attendance at partner events, and (5) databases of resources, research, and literature to increase awareness of the pervasive challenges facing LGBTQ+ foster youth and spark change in the Sunflower State.
+Today, the pamphlet service has transformed into a 501(c)(3) nonprofit organization (est. August 2025) serving every county in Kansas and three counties in the Kansas City, Missouri area.
+While our signature resource continues to be "Open & Affirming Foster Homes" pamphlet, we have expanded our mandate to include (1) other curated resources on LGBTQ+ affirming parenting and the rights of LGBTQ+ foster youth, (2) trainings to agency staff and foster parents, (3) online advocacy that breaks down crucial research and current events, (4) policy tracking and analysis, (5) attendance at partner events, and (6) databases of resources, research, and literature to increase awareness of the pervasive challenges facing LGBTQ+ foster youth and spark change in the Sunflower State.

 Meet the Team